Home Blog How To File A Lien

 • Property details

 Many states provide forms that can easily be filled out, but some states require additional documents like affidavits to be filed with the lien.
-To ensure you have all documents necessary to file your lien in your state and that your lien document is complete, consult with a knowledgeable attorney first.
+To ensure you have all the documents necessary to file your lien in your state and that your lien document is complete, consult with a knowledgeable attorney first.

-Step 5: File the Lien.
+5. File the Lien.
 Depending on your state, you will need to file the lien with either the property recorder’s office or the clerk of court.
 If you are filing a lien on a property, it must be filed in the county in which the property is located.
 Most jurisdictions charge a filing fee between $25 and $50.

+7. Enforce the Lien.
+After the lien is filed, if the debt isn’t paid, you can enforce the lien by filing a foreclosure lawsuit against the property owner.
+This will force the property to be sold and the proceeds will go towards repayment of the debt.
 Each state has laws regarding the amount of time you have to file a foreclosure lawsuit, but most states allow a year.
 If you don’t file a lawsuit before the end of the enforcement period, your lien is expired and no longer has value.

-Filing a foreclosure lawsuit can be a very complicated and time sensitive process.
+Filing a foreclosure lawsuit can be a very complicated and time-sensitive process.
 It is recommended that you consult with an attorney to ensure that all deadlines are met, the lawsuit is filed properly, and you are compensated for the debt owed.

 Meet some lawyers on our platform

-Zachary J.
+Adam J.

-185 projects on CC
+8 projects on CC

 View Profile

-138 projects on CC
+964 projects on CC

 View Profile

-159 projects on CC
+1 project on CC

 View Profile

-4 projects on CC
+206 projects on CC

 View Profile